vadim-hleif/vadim-hleif.github.io/content/post/concurrency.md

 ```

 So, here is more complex case with double-variable needed synchronization - **tail** and reference from previous node **next**.
-There is one possible problem - when we changed next link **C** but didn't change tail **D**, in other word - full operation isn't complete.
+There is one possible problem - when we changed next link **C** but didn't change tail **D**, in other words - full operation isn't completed.
 To avoid this problem there is additional check - **A**, when current thread detect, that another thread currently is working, current thread will help to finish operation -
 **B**.
-Code from **B** does the same thing as code in **D**, so any other thread can help with finishing current operation and then try to do his operation.
+Code from **B** does the same thing as code in **D**, so any other thread can help with finishing current operation and then try to do its operation.

 #### 2. Pessimistic lock

-Another way is locking resources or synchronize parallel access.
-There are few new terms:
+Another way is locking resources or synchronizing parallel access.
+There are a few new terms:
 * Semaphore - counter which controls count of threads which can have access to resource
 * Mutex - semaphore with initial value **1**
 * Monitor - entity which provides high level API for synchronization, implemented over semaphore.
 Example in java